Emma-Gairin/RadarOmics/README.md

 # RadarOmics

+##
-RadarOmics is an R package for summarising 'omics datasets using dimensional reduction techniques and visualising the output across samples, treatments, and biological processes using radar plots.
-It is designed to handle complex experimental set-ups with >2 treatments, and can handle nested experimental design (e.g., multiple developmental stages and chemical exposure treatments).
-It works with gene or protein expression tables (or similar tabular datasets).
+RadarOmics is an R package for summarising **'omics datasets** through **dimensional reduction**  and visualising the output across samples, treatments, and biological processes with **radar plots**.

+It is designed to handle **complex experimental designs** with >2 treatments, and can handle nested designs (_e.g._, multiple developmental stages and chemical exposure treatments).
+It works with gene expression, protein expression, or similar tabular datasets.
 ---

 ## Installation